Kotlin/Native as a dynamic library – tutorial

 or .bat

 file).
-However, this approach doesn't scale well for big projects that have hundreds of files and libraries.
-Using a build system simplifies the process by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies, and by running the compiler and tests.
+However, this approach doesn't scale well for larger projects that have hundreds of files and libraries.
+Using a build system simplifies the process by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies, as well as by running the compiler and tests.
 Kotlin/Native can use the Gradle build system through the Kotlin Multiplatform plugin.

 Let's examine the advanced C interop-related usages of Kotlin/Native and Kotlin Multiplatform builds with Gradle.